chimaobi-okite/NLP-Projects-Competitions/README.md

  including using Transformers and Traditional ML techniques.
 Check the folder to learn more.

  02. [News Cateogization](https://github.com/chimaobi-okite/NLP-Projects-Competitions/tree/main/NewsCategorization): Currently in progress.
-Here I will implement an end-to-end deep learning based approach to news categorization using data scrapped from popular Nigerian News tv website - [Arisetv](https://www.arise.tv/)
+Here I will implement an end-to-end deep learning based approach to news categorization using data scrapped from popular Nigerian News tv website - [Arisetv](https://www.arise.tv/).
+Check it out to see my progress so far.